-The way in which this transition is managed is vitally important as is the way in which parents adapt to living apart and managing communication.
-It is also important that children know the breakdown is not their fault and with the right support their parents will be able to make plans that have their children’s best interests at heart.
-Co-parenting starts with simple steps, such as eye contact at handovers and courtesy in the way parents speak to each other.
+The way the transition is managed is important as parents will need to adapt to living apart and managing communication between them.
+It is also important that children know the breakdown is not their fault.
+With the right support, parents will be able to make plans that have their children’s best interests at heart and will be able to co-parent successfully.

 It can be difficult to know what arrangements need to be made, who can help you with these arrangements and what kind of framework will be needed to produce happy, well-balanced adults at the end of their childhood.

-- Child Inclusive Mediation offers children, of a suitable age, a safe and neutral space to express their feelings and wishes to an independent Family Mediator when their parents are making decisions about child arrangements.
-CLICK HERE to Mediation and you may find it useful to watch this video:
+- Mediated Agreements: Family mediation can help you agree on child arrangements at any time during or after separation or divorce.
+Child Inclusive Mediation offers children, of a suitable age, a safe and neutral space to express their feelings and wishes to an independent Family Mediator when their parents are making decisions about child arrangements.

 - Child Arrangements Order: If there are serious safeguarding issues and/or you are not able to agree on contact arrangements with your ex outside of court, as a last resort, you may want to consider applying to the court for a child arrangements order.

 If you are not able to agree on contact, or if there are any safeguarding issues, you may want to consider contact through a contact centre whilst arrangements are finalised.
 Contact centres are situated throughout Kent and can offer supported or supervised contact as well as handover assistance.

 Family therapy may assist you and your family in resolving issues.
 You can find a suitable therapist here.